Language & Literature (LLT) courses

 LLT 201 Masterpieces of Modern Continental Literature

 Comparative study in English translation of the prose literature of the continent of the 19th and 20th centuries.
-Additional course work will be required for students taking this class as an Honors course, and a B grade or higher must be earned in order to receive an Honors designation (Odd Years).
+Additional course work will be required for students taking this class as an Honors course, and a grade of B or higher must be earned in order to receive an Honors designation (Odd Years).

 LLT 202 Major Authors in Translation